Neotys-Labs/Dynatrace/README.md

 This bundle provides inbound and an outbound integration:
 * **DynatraceEvents:**
-  Links a load testing event to all services used by an Application monitored by Dynatrace.
+  Links a load testing event to all services used by an application monitored by Dynatrace.
   Data sent: Neoload Project, Test and Scenario Name.
              NeoLoadWeb Frontend Url.